Global solutions for the gravity water waves system in 2d: Supporting material

 \section{Supporting material}

-In this first appendix we gather some useful Lemmas that are used several times in sections \ref{secprok} and \ref{secproLE} and in the course of the energy estimates in section \ref{secEE} below.
-First, in \ref{appWu1} we give some variants of estimates proven in \cite{WuAG} related to the Hilbert transform on curves.
-In the second section \ref{secop} we first recall some Theorems about multilinear operators of ``Calderon's commutators''-type, and then prove some additional bounds on them to be used for the energy estimates.
+In this first appendix we gather some useful Lemmas that are used several times in sections \ref{secprok} and \ref{secproLE} and in the course of the energy estimates.
+First, in section \ref{appWu1} we give some variants of estimates proven in \cite{WuAG} related to the Hilbert transform on curves.
+In section \ref{secop} we first recall some Theorems about multilinear operators of ``Calder\'{o}n's commutators''-type, and then prove some additional bounds on them that are used for the energy estimates.